NCAR/VAPOR/docs/data/netCDF/cfvdccreate.rst

-The two tools for converting :ref:`CF-Compliant <cfConventions>` NetCDF into VDC are ``cfvdccreate`` and ``cf2vdc``.
+The two tools for converting :ref:`CF-Compliant <cfCompliance>` NetCDF into VDC are ``cfvdccreate`` and ``cf2vdc``.
 Advanced options can be seen at the bottom of this page, or by issuing the commands without any arguments.

 Converting NetCDF data into VDC
 -------------------------------